Generating an SBOM with Open Source Tools

 - PURL inclusion: Verify that the generated SBOM includes a

 purlfield for every component.
 SK Telecom’s system maps vulnerabilities based on PURL.
-Before submission, count the components that have a PURL withjq '[.components[] | select(.purl)] | length' sbom.jsonand confirm it matches the total component count; if it is 0 or significantly lower, regenerate following the procedure in the Validation Checklist. - Output format: CycloneDX JSON format is recommended.
+For the verification commands and the regeneration procedure, see the Validation Checklist. - Output format: CycloneDX JSON format is recommended.
 (Use

 -o cyclonedx-jsonor an equivalent option) - Project information: Verify that the metadata accurately records the name and version of the delivered project.